Communities and Justice

 The key entities in relation to the Human Services Dataset (HSDS) are:

-• NSW Department of Communities and Justice (DCJ) – The Secretary of DCJ serves as the Chair of the Stronger Communities Data Partnership and has overriding custodianship, control and responsibility for data that enters the HSDS.
+• NSW Department of Communities and Justice (DCJ) – The Secretary of DCJ is Chair of the Stronger Communities Data Partnership and has overriding custodianship, control and responsibility for data that enters the HSDS.
 The Data Custodian is responsible for ensuring compliance with the Public Interest Direction and Health Public Interest Direction (PIDs); responding to data breaches and notifying the NSW Privacy Commissioner where appropriate.
 Presently the Secretary’s role as Data Custodian has been delegated to the Deputy Secretary, Strategy, Policy and Commissioning.

 • Stronger Communities Data Partnership (SCDP) – Provides governance over the HSDS in accordance with legislative and the requirements of the PIDs.